lucasgrocha/video_player/README.md

 ```

 ### GET /api/v1/recommended_videos
-Return the data of a video
+Return a list of videos

 Example of response